deepanshs/mrsimulator/docs/installation.rst

         $ pip install mrsimulator

-    If the above statement didn't work, you are probably using mac os system python, in which case, use the following,
+    If the above statement didn't work, you are probably using mac OS system python, in which case, use the following,

     .. code-block:: bash